Mizuho Lowers Phillips Edison & Company, Inc. (NASDAQ:PECO) Price Target to $30.00

-Phillips Edison & Company, Inc. (NASDAQ:PECO – Get Rating) had its price objective decreased by stock analysts at Mizuho from $35.00 to $30.00 in a report released on Thursday, The Fly reports.
-Mizuho’s target price would suggest a potential upside of 5.15% from the company’s previous close.
+Phillips Edison & Company, Inc. (NASDAQ:PECO – Get Rating) had its price target reduced by Mizuho from $35.00 to $30.00 in a report issued on Thursday morning, The Fly reports.

-A number of other research firms also recently commented on PECO.
-Wells Fargo & Company started coverage on shares of Phillips Edison & Company, Inc. in a research note on Tuesday.
-They set an “equal weight” rating and a $31.00 price objective for the company.
-The Goldman Sachs Group initiated coverage on Phillips Edison & Company, Inc. in a report on Tuesday, March 21st.
-They set a “buy” rating and a $38.00 target price for the company.
-Four analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
-According to MarketBeat.com, Phillips Edison & Company, Inc. presently has an average rating of “Hold” and an average price target of $33.17.
+Other equities analysts have also issued research reports about the stock.
+The Goldman Sachs Group assumed coverage on shares of Phillips Edison & Company, Inc. in a research report on Tuesday, March 21st.
+They issued a buy rating and a $38.00 price target on the stock.
+Wells Fargo & Company assumed coverage on shares of Phillips Edison & Company, Inc. in a research report on Tuesday, May 23rd.
+They set an equal weight rating and a $31.00 target price on the stock.
+Four investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+According to MarketBeat.com, Phillips Edison & Company, Inc. presently has a consensus rating of Hold and an average price target of $33.17.

 Phillips Edison & Company, Inc. Stock Up 1.4 %

-A number of hedge funds have recently made changes to their positions in PECO.
-Quadrant Capital Group LLC boosted its stake in Phillips Edison & Company, Inc. by 183.9% during the 4th quarter.
-Quadrant Capital Group LLC now owns 778 shares of the company’s stock valued at $25,000 after purchasing an additional 504 shares during the last quarter.
-Clearstead Advisors LLC bought a new stake in Phillips Edison & Company, Inc. during the third quarter worth $25,000.
-WFA of San Diego LLC purchased a new stake in Phillips Edison & Company, Inc. in the 4th quarter valued at $26,000.
-Mach 1 Financial Group LLC purchased a new position in Phillips Edison & Company, Inc. during the 3rd quarter worth $27,000.
-Finally, Hollencrest Capital Management purchased a new stake in shares of Phillips Edison & Company, Inc. in the fourth quarter valued at about $28,000.
-70.90% of the stock is currently owned by institutional investors and hedge funds.
+Large investors have recently made changes to their positions in the stock.
+Quadrant Capital Group LLC raised its stake in Phillips Edison & Company, Inc. by 183.9% in the 4th quarter.
+Quadrant Capital Group LLC now owns 778 shares of the company’s stock valued at $25,000 after acquiring an additional 504 shares during the period.
+Clearstead Advisors LLC bought a new stake in Phillips Edison & Company, Inc. in the 3rd quarter valued at $25,000.
+WFA of San Diego LLC bought a new stake in Phillips Edison & Company, Inc. in the 4th quarter valued at $26,000.
+Mach 1 Financial Group LLC bought a new stake in Phillips Edison & Company, Inc. in the 3rd quarter valued at $27,000.
+Finally, Hollencrest Capital Management bought a new stake in Phillips Edison & Company, Inc. in the 4th quarter valued at $28,000.
+Institutional investors and hedge funds own 70.90% of the company’s stock.

 About Phillips Edison & Company, Inc.